Atkinson-Lab/Tractor-tutorial/Rfmix.md

 #### C. Phasing (this is the most computational expensive step).

 We will perform the actual phasing in this step.
-Notice we should pass argument `--exclude-snp alignments.snp.strand.exclude` to the program if you encounter errors with your own dataset, so that conflict variants can be excluded before phasing.
+Notice we should pass argument `--exclude-snp alignments.snp.strand.exclude` to the program if you encounter errors with your own dataset, so that conflict variants are excluded.
+In this command, we direct Shapeit to our cohort data (--input-vcf) which is in a directory with the input data, the reference panel and recombination map files, and tell it where to place the output (-O).

-After running this command, you should find two file (`ASW.phased.haps` & `ASW.phased.sample`) have been created in the `ADMIX_COHORT` directory.
+After running this command, you should find that two file (`ASW.phased.haps` & `ASW.phased.sample`) have been created in the `ADMIX_COHORT` output directory.

 ```